ywy9876/AS-buscaminas-14-15/README.md

 ##Features

 * Log In
-* Connection with a Postgres database
+* Connection to a Postgres database using Hibernate
 	* Saves user's data
 	* Saves match levels
 	* Saves matchs